Motorola Solutions: Acquisitions

 In February 2016, the company completed its acquisition of Airwave Solutions, the UK-based operator of the British public safety radio network responsible for providing mission-critical voice and data communications to more than 300 emergency and public service agencies comprising police, fire, rescue and ambulance services across England, Scotland, and Wales.

 In November 2016, the company completed acquisition of Spillman Technologies, which produces law enforcement and public safety software solutions for computer-aided dispatch (CAD) and records management systems (RMS).

 In March, 2017, Motorola Solutions acquired Interexport SA.

 In August 2017, Motorola Solutions announced it completed the acquisition of Kodiak Networks, a privately held provider of broadband push-to-talk (PTT) for commercial customers.
-Its clients included AT&T, Vodafone, KPN, Verizon, Telefonica, Bell Canada, and Vivo.
+Its clients included AT&T, Vodafone, KPN, Verizon, Telefónica, Bell Canada, and Vivo.